-The title refers to a production issue in Twelve Monkeys, where a hamster in a hamster exercise wheel was used as part of the set decoration.
+The title refers to a production issue in 12 Monkeys (1995), where a hamster in a hamster exercise wheel was used as part of the set decoration.
 When the hamster refused to perform at the appropriate time, production was halted, causing a relatively simple scene (less than 10 seconds of screen time) to take almost an entire day to film.
 See more »

 Was this review helpful to you?